You might ask, “How can I lose one pound a week?” Would you like to lose one pound a week until you reach a weight goal that suits you?

 Given that the date of this post is January 1, New Years Day, I’ll bet many of you have a resolution to lose some weight.
 Hopefully this little bit of advice will get you on your way!

 This is the scale that I use.
-One of the apparent best on AMZ:
+It’s one of the best rated on amzn: